Senforsce/orch8rion/CONTRIBUTING.md

 ### Pull Request

-Orchestrion uses the [conventional commits][conventional-commits] specification for commit messages.
+Orch8rion uses the [conventional commits][conventional-commits] specification for commit messages.
 Pull requests are squash-merged, and the PR title and body are used as the commit title and message that will land on the `main` branch.

 Please make sure your PR titles follow the [conventional commits][conventional-commits] specification.